ESNGermany/esn-germany-website/README.md

 ### 4) Update the number of sections

-1. In line 10 of `pages/students-page/students-page.component.html` change the number according to the new number of sections.
+In line 3 of `pages/students-page/students-page.component.html` change the number according to the new number of sections.
-2. In line 98 of `pages/landing-page/landing-page.component.html` change the number according to the new number of sections.